dan-leo/masters/thesis/v8/3_design.md

 * **Power consumption**: In applications where device battery life is a crucial factor we recommend, either LoRaWAN or Sigfox, because they are completely asynchronous.
 We found that the battery life of LoRaWAN SF 7 was five times that of LoRaWAN SF 12 and nearly 25 times that of Sigfox.
 This is mainly due to the extremely long time-on-air of LoRaWAN SF 12 and Sigfox.
 If NB- IoT worked with the mobile network operators to reduce its RRC- idle phase, it could develop a minimal power consumption to compare with that of LoRaWAN and Sigfox.
   * It is clear that LoRaWAN SF7 is the most power-efficient, due to the short transmission burst.
 NB-IoT displays the worst power-consumption, due to the extended RRC-idle state.
-This can be reduced using Release Assistance as in Section \ref{release_a}.
+This can be reduced using Release Assistance as in \S\ref{release_a}.

 ### Energy vs SINR